-The Institute will be held in San Luis, Colorado for twenty Adams State University Faculty and Staff during July 21 – 25, 2013.
-This institute is being funded by ASU Title V dollars appropriated by the United States Department of Education for Hispanic Serving Institutions.
+This year the Institute will be held in Alamosa, Colorado at Adams State University from July 19 – 22, 2015 for twenty Adams State University Faculty and Staff .
+In addition, previous ASU Hilos attendees are welcomed and encouraged to attend any of the daily sessions.
+This institute is being funded by ASU Title V dollars provided by the United States Department of Education for Hispanic Serving Institutions.

-We are committed to developing, improving and promoting student engagement and success for a population of historically underserved and under-represented, multicultural Latino students in higher education.
+The Institute is committed to developing, improving and promoting student engagement and success for a population of historically under-served and under-represented, multicultural Latino students in higher education.
 We recognize the value of integrating the cultural and historical foundation of the population of students served.
-We support Adams State faculty/staff as they develop and maintain leadership, advocacy, consciousness and the change necessary to ensure that those previously underserved and under-represented populations become an active, valued, participatory entity at ASU.
+We support Adams State faculty/staff as they develop and maintain leadership, advocacy, consciousness and the change necessary to ensure that those previously under-served and under-represented populations become an active, valued, participatory entity at ASU.

-Our success is measured by the achievement of the
+Our success is measured by the achievement of ASU's Latino students and the

 integrated, exemplary experience encompassing the culture and history of